ExpressionEngine/ExpressionEngine-User-Guide/docs/add-ons/rte.md

 In order to create custom CKEditor build:
  - Clone [GitHub repo](https://github.com/ExpressionEngine/ExpressionEngine/)
  - Install NPM packages by running `npm install`
- - Follow the installation instructions for the plugin itself
+ - Follow the installation instructions for the extra CKEditor plugins that you need
- - Make your changes to `js-src\ckeditor5-build-classic\src\ckeditor.js` and other files as necessary.
+ - Make your changes to `js-src/ckeditor5-build-classic/src/ckeditor.js` and other files as necessary.
  - Run the command `npm run build:ckeditor`
- - Copy the files from `themes/ee/asset/javascript/src/fields/rte/ckeditor` to same folder on your EE installation
+ - Copy the files from `themes/ee/asset/javascript/src/fields/rte/ckeditor` to `themes/user/rte/javascript/` folder on your EE installation